 Crows on campus

-Outside of excellent and engaging academics, UW Bothell is perhaps most well-known for a nightly phenomenon of nature: As many as 16,000 crows fly in at dusk and land on various buildings and sports fields before roosting in the wetlands that comprise 58 acres of the campus.
+Outside of excellent and engaging academics, UW Bothell has long been known for a nightly phenomenon of nature as thousands of crows — as many as 16,000 at the height of this phenomenon — fly in at dusk and land on various buildings and sports fields before roosting in the wetland that comprises 58 acres of the campus.

 More crows roost in the fall and winter than in the spring and summer, when many nest elsewhere to raise their young.
 Especially on the shortest days of the year, the crows alight as darkness descends.